 Once created, you can advance the script to the In Authoring lifecycle state, where you can begin authoring test steps.

 Test Scripts typically go through a pre-approval review workflow to proceed to a Pre-Approved state.
 Until the test is Pre-Approved, it is not available for execution.
-The Test Authors should generally include the Test Author, Lead Executor, and Approver(s).
-Once a Test Script is in the Pre-Approved state, it becomes available for execution by assigned executors.
-Only then can you perform the Start Test Execution workflow action to assign roles and begin the test execution process.
+However, if configured by an Admin, you may perform the Start Dry Run action to dry run a Test Script before its pre-approval and execution.
+Once a Test Script is in the Pre-Approved state, it becomes available for execution by assigned Executors.
+At this point, you perform the Start Test Execution workflow action to assign roles and begin the test execution process.

 Creating Steps